thoughtbot/design-sprint/5-Test/README.md

-# Validate & Learn: Test the right path
+# Test & Learn: Test the right path

 Reactions to competitive demos, our assumptions for the prototype, what we were looking for and the reactions to the prototype.

 ---

-## Example Schedule for Validate
+## Example Schedule for Test

 #### 4 User Interviews *(1hr each)*